 Introduction of Cabbage Farming:- Cabbage is one of the most popular vegetables in the world because of its adaptability to a wide range of climatic conditions and soil types, ease of production and storage, and its food value.
-Cabbage is believed to have evolved from a wild form native to Europe, growing along the coast of the North Sea, the English Channel and northern Mediterranean.
-Cabbage belongs to the family of “Brassicaceae” and genus of “Brassica”.
+Cabbage is believed to have evolved from a wild form native to Europe, growing along the coast of the North Sea, the English Channel, and the northern Mediterranean.
+Cabbage belongs to the family of “Brassicaceae” and the genus of “Brassica”.
 Commercial cultivation of Cabbage is very successful due to high market demand.
-The plant was used for medicinal purposes to treat gout, stomach problems, deafness, headache and hangovers in the early days.
-Cabbages can be grown in containers, greenhouse, and in poly houses.
+The plant was used for medicinal purposes to treat gout, stomach problems, deafness, headache, and hangovers in the early days.
+Cabbages can be grown in containers, greenhouses, and in poly houses.

 Health Benefits of Cabbage:- Some of the health benefits of Cabbage are given below.

 - Cabbage is a good source of Vitamin “C” and sulphur.

 - Cabbage helps with gastric ulcers.

 - Cabbage has anti-ageing properties and helps in repairing damaged skin cells.

 Major Cabbage Production Countries:- China, India, Japan, Korea, Indonesia, Poland, Russia, United States, Romania, and Egypt are the top producers of Cabbage in the world.